AzusaF/MetropolitanMuseumOfArtCollectionApp/README.md

 ## Key Features
 - React app implemented in Next.js
-- Used MongoDB database to store the user data
+- Used MongoDB database to store the user data and its activity like history and favourite
 - The collection is accessible only when user is authenticated
 - The history and favourite data are stored using Jotai
 - Password stored as hashed passwords using Bcrypt.js